MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-widget.rst

 How-To Create a Widget
 ======================

+A widget is the main way to render information on the display.
+A set of pre-defined widgets is described in the :ref:`Widgets and Examples` section.

+If the needed widget does not already exist, it is possible to create it from scratch (or by derivating another one).

 To create a custom widget, a new class should be created, extending the ``Widget`` class.
 Widget subclasses have to implement two methods and may override optional methods, as explained in the following sections.